airshipit/docs/doc/source/develop/api-conventions.rst

    the design documents by schema and name that were involved in the specific validation.
-If the documents element is not provided, or is an empty list, the assumption is that the validation is not traced to a document, and may be a validaiton of environmental or process needs.
+If the documents element is not provided, or is an empty list, the assumption is that the validation is not traced to a document, and may be a validation of environmental or process needs.

    -  schema (required): The schema of the document.
       E.g. drydock/NetworkLink/v1
    -  name (required): The name of the document.
       E.g. pxe-rack1

--  error (required): true if the message indcates an error, false if the message indicates a non-error.
+-  error (required): true if the message indicates an error, false if the message indicates a non-error.
 -  kind (required): ValidationMessage
 -  level (required): The severity of the validation result.
 This should align